extjwnl/extjwnl/readme.txt

 2. Current Release

 This release is an upgrade form the last version of JWNL.
-It contains several improvements, such as generics, writing dictionaries, encodings (including UTF-8), huge dictionaries, loading several dictionaries simultaneously and using extJWNL with Maven.
+It contains several improvements, such as:
+ * generics
+ * writing dictionaries
+ * encodings (including UTF-8)
+ * huge dictionaries
+ * instance dictionaries
+ * Maven

 3. Getting started

 extJWNL is contains Examples.java with examples of API use.

+4. Maven Support

+extJWNL supports Maven and makes available three artifacts in the group net.sf.extjwnl:
+ * extjwnl
+ * extjwnl-utilities
+ * extjwnl-parent

 Resources
 ---------